Where to go?

 Weekend away

 Where to go?
 First, you might consider a two-day trip with panniers, with a couple of hills in there, to see how you get on and whether you enjoy it.
 Second, decide the distance you think you can take each day.
 Then, pick a tour with a well-signposted route plan, and you can plan where to stay.
-There are loads of accommodation choices, or if you are tougher than me, take a tent.
+There are numerous accommodation choices, or if you’re more adventurous than I am, consider taking a tent.

 Stay and Tour

 Another option is to pick a central point and then make day trips.
-We have done this in the past in Tuscany, Croatia, and Slovenia; we booked an apartment and could relax in the evening, making our own food if we wanted to.
+We have done this in the past in Tuscany, Croatia, Austria and Slovenia; we booked an apartment and could relax in the evenings, preparing our own food if we wanted to.
 After a long, hot day in the saddle, you might not want to get dressed and go to a restaurant.

 In Tuscany, we heard that Val d’Orcia was a good cycling destination, so we spent a week there and went out on day tours such as this https://ebike-europe.com/routes/val-dorcia-tuscany/